Philippines : Mount Batulao

 Getting to Mt.Batulao from Metro Manila

 By Bus: Similar to Pico de Loro, take a bus from Coastal Mall Terminal bound for Nasugbu – Lemery.
 Inform the conductor that you’ll be going to Mt.
 Batulao.

 Exit the bus when you get to Evercrest Golf Course in Lemery, Batangas.
 Travel time is roughly 2 to 3 hours depending on the traffic.

 Once you get to Evercrest, you can either walk or take a tricycle going to the jump-off point which is Php 20.00 per head.
 Walking will take around 20 minutes.

 We got a driver (Russell) as we met him the day before in Pico De Loro.
-He’s not exactly a guide, actually he is primarily an Uber Driver.
+He’s not exactly a guide, actually, he is primarily an Uber Driver.
 However, I am sure he is more than willing to accompany you up and help with pictures and negotiations.
-Anyway, anyone can be a guide in this mountain because it is really easy.
+Anyway, anyone can be a guide on this mountain because it is really easy.

 He is really friendly, fun and talkative.
 If you want some alone time, maybe find someone else.